 How to get to Encinitas

 Encinitas is situated around about two-hours south of Los Angeles and is part of a cluster of beach towns that stretch out on the northern coastline out of San Diego.
 The area is called ‘North County’ and comprises of a twenty-five-mile run of coast that takes in the beautiful beaches of Del Mar, Solana, Cardiff-by-the-sea, Encinitas, Leucadia, Carlsbad, and Oceanside.
 Cardiff-by-the-sea and Leucadia are both considered a part of Incorporated Encinitas.

 While you can always stop in San Diego and take trips out to the coast, for the real laid back beach vibes, staying in the Encinitas area is thoroughly recommended.

 If you’re going as a group, one great option may be to hire a holiday rental.
 With plenty of holiday homes available to let in the Encinitas area, you’ll quickly find a little place to relax when you are not on your board.
-With holiday homes for up to six or seven people common, you can enjoy each others’ company in the most chilled out homes in the area.

 You can book a room at Surfhouse in Encinitas from $175 a night.

 Also read: 8 of the Best Surf Camps in California

 When it comes to surfing Encinitas, there are so many awesome breaks to choose from.
 Whether you want to stay in the heart of Encinitas itself, or you want to experience all that North County has to offer, it is going to be essential to know where the best surf spots are and how best to enjoy them.

 This is a real family-friendly beach, and you will often see surfers of all ages out there in the water or relaxing back at shore.